Board of Alderpersons

 Alderperson Ward 1

-Glenn and his wife, Debbie, have lived in Byrnes Mill for the past 17 years.
+Glenn and his wife, Debbie, have moved to Byrnes Mill in 2000.
 He has previously served on the Board of Alderpersons as well as Planning and Zoning.
 With a background in corporate facilities management, Glenn brings his expertise in building construction and property acquisition to the City in the hopes of helping the community develop and prosper.

 Bob PradoAlderperson Ward 1